1964 St. Louis Cardinals

 History, Comments, Contributions

 However, the clubhouse drama continued in the days following the World Series.
-Keane resigned as manager of the Cardinals, eventually moving on to the Yankees, who had fired skipper Yogi Berra after the World Series.
+Keane, who was named the major league Manager of the Year, resigned, eventually moving on to the Yankees, who had fired skipper Yogi Berra after the World Series.

 1964 Opening Day Lineup